EdoLabWorks/Cpp-ControlModule/README.md

 Use any Linux C++11 compliant compiler or IDE to try it.

 Using GCC g++, create the object file in the root folder where the main.cpp file is located.
+For LLVM clang, just replace g++ with clang++ using the same options and following the same steps.

 ~~~
 $ g++ -Wall -std=c++11 -c main.cpp -o main.o
 ~~~